grantjenks/python-sortedcontainers/docs/performance-scale.rst

 knowing the total jackpot.
 Purchasing a thousand tickets may still result in no winnings which would conclude incorrectly an expected value of zero.

-A more practical example is the list data type in CPython.
+More practically, consider the list data type in CPython.
 Lists grow and shrink as necessary but the underlying implementation is restricted to static allocations.
 For this reason, lists are often over-allocated so that most appends may occur immediately.
 Occassionally, the list must be reallocated and possibly copied, which takes linear time.
 If we sampled performance by